All requests to the Float API must be authenticated so that we can provide access to your data.

 Authorization: Bearer FLOAT_ACCESS_TOKEN

-FLOAT_ACCESS_TOKEN is the API token you obtained from your Float Account & Billing page.
+FLOAT_ACCESS_TOKEN is the API token you obtained from your Float Account Settings page.

-The API token you receive on our site is a Bearer token, which will grant access to Float API resources on behalf of a specific user – in this case, the account owner.
-This token should be considered as sensitive as passwords and must not be shared or distributed to untrusted parties.
+The token request on our web site is pre-authenticated by being logged into the Float site and accessing the admin screen.
+The access token returned will grant access to Float API resources on behalf of a specific user – in this case, the account owner – suitable for machine-to-machine communication.
+The API token should be treated as sensitive as a password and must not be shared or distributed to untrusted parties.
+The token will remain valid as long as the account is in good standing or until it is regenerated (on the Float Account Settings page).

 (If you are interested in using alternative OAuth 2.0 connection methods or have questions about connecting to specific applications, please contact us at email@example.com)